-- For the general case of PostgreSQL, refer to the PostgreSQL documentation or the PostgreSQL Wiki.

-- For deployments using Amazon's RDS, refer to the Amazon documentation. - For deployments using MongoDB, refer to the MongoDB Manual. - Tower instances must maintain reasonable connections to the database.
+- For the general case of PostgreSQL, refer to the PostgreSQL documentation or the PostgreSQL Wiki. - For deployments using Amazon's RDS, refer to the Amazon documentation. - Tower instances must maintain reasonable connections to the database.

 Tower both queries and writes to the database frequently; good locality between the Tower server and the database replicas is critical to ensure performance.